d-guo/Tyler-s-First-Date/README.md

 # Tyler-s-First-Date
 To run game, execute start.bat

-Tyler's First Date is a recreation of the game Crossy Road.
-Tyler, the character in the game, embarks on his neverending quest to reach his first date.
+Recreation of the game Crossy Road using Java Swing and AWT Tyler, the character in the game, embarks on his neverending quest to reach his first date.